engineervix/garmin-activity-share/README.md

 ## TODO

+- [ ] Save session to REDIS, instead of a JSON file
 - [ ] Fix the PYTHONPATH problem
 - [ ] Write tests
 - [ ] Share to other platforms